nativefier/nativefier/docs/api.md

 -f, --fast-quit
 ```

-(OSX Only) Specifies to quit the app after closing all windows, defaults to false.
+(macOS only) Specifies to quit the app after closing all windows, defaults to false.

 #### [user-agent]